quixio/quix-docs/docs/connect/kafka-to-apache-tika.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Tika using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Tika

-Apache Tika is a powerful open-source tool that allows users to extract text and metadata from various types of documents, such as PDFs, Microsoft Office files, and web pages.
-It uses a combination of parsers to recognize and extract content from different file formats, making it a valuable tool for data extraction and analysis.
-With its ability to handle a wide range of document types, Apache Tika is a versatile and essential tool for any tech-savvy individual or organization looking to efficiently process and analyze large amounts of data.
+Apache Tika is an open-source, Java-based framework that is designed to detect and extract metadata and text content from various file formats.
+It supports a wide range of documents, such as HTML, PDF, and Microsoft Office files, making it a versatile tool for analyzing and indexing content.
+Tika uses a powerful parser library to accurately identify and extract text and metadata from different types of files, providing users with a convenient way to access and analyze valuable information stored in various formats.
+Its flexibility and robust parsing capabilities make it a valuable asset for developers and organizations looking to efficiently process and extract meaningful data from a multitude of sources.

 ## Integrations